By Jackie Strause for Yahoo! Travel

 After taking a romantic gondola ride through the Venetian’s Grand Canal and admiring the color-changing sky ceiling, continue to be transported to Venice by staying in your very own Italian palace.
 Occupying the highest three floors, this regal 2,900-square-foot Penthouse Suite is the ruler of all the suites in Venetian land.
 Open the double doors, walk through an Italian marble foyer, and claim your throne inside the massive open living room as you peer out beyond the Roman shades flanking the windows.
 Continue to imagine that you are in a land far away (and one that isn’t 100 degrees) when you cap off the night by the master bedroom’s fireplace.

-Nothing says indulgence like a Steve Wynn property.
-Wynn Las Vegas and Encore are the newest on the Strip, and the silk and ivory upholstered interiors and panoramic golf-course view from inside the Wynn’s 3,000-square-foot, two-bedroom Fairway Villas do not disappoint what Strip-goers have come to expect from the self-made billionaire.
+Nothing says indulgence like this one-of-a-kind suite at the Wynn Las Vegas.
+The silk and ivory upholstered interiors and panoramic golf-course view from inside the property's 3,000-square-foot, two-bedroom Fairway Villas do not disappoint.
 Pour yourself a drink from the mahogany and marble wet bar, hop on the private massage table, wash off in a rain shower, and then soak in the sights from your private pool and terrace.

 Inside Caesars Palace sits a hotel within a hotel: the world’s first Nobu Hotel, comprising 181 rooms and suites.
 Opened by chef Nobu Matsuhisa and his partners, including Robert De Niro, in early 2013, this exclusive experience offers more than just yummy Nobu room service.
 The 1,300-square-foot, one-bedroom or 1,950-square-foot, two-bedroom Sake Suites welcome you with Nobu’s signature hot tea and entice you with a custom Japanese expressionist bar and lounge area.
 Outside the suite, head to the ground floor for priority seating in one of the first-ever teppanyaki rooms and group pod lounges at the world’s largest Nobu restaurant and lounge, trek across Caesars for complimentary access to Pure Nightclub, and enjoy complimentary access to a private Nobu concierge.

-The Cosmopolitan hotel knows that you’ve come to Vegas ready to party, and it also knows that you like the VIP treatment.
-So it has erected three-floor Bungalows overlooking the Marquee Dayclub Pool.
+The Cosmopolitan knows that you’ve come to Vegas ready to party, and it also knows that you like the VIP treatment -- which is why its Bungalow suite is so amazing.
 With direct pool access from the first floor, you can experience the hotel’s raging all-day DJ pool party without ever waiting in line.
 There’s no need to order a day bed with bottle service, because your butler will take care of the mixed drinks.
 And if you want to make friends with fun-loving pool partiers, just invite them inside.
-Downstairs, the media room, bar, and couches can be your own miniclub.
-And on the terrace on level three (above the bedroom suite, which has full-length mirrors that reveal themselves as TVs), a Jacuzzi plunge pool awaits.
+Downstairs, the media room, bar, and couches can serve as your own personal hangout space.
+And, on the terrace (above the bedroom suite, which has full-length mirrors that reveal themselves as TVs), a Jacuzzi plunge pool awaits.

 VIP treatment is one thing when it comes to partying, and it’s another entirely when it comes to living.
 The Skyloft experience at MGM rolls out the red carpet in every way.
 There’s an “intimate” 1,400-square-foot one-bedroom; a 3,000-square-foot, two-bedroom loft with a wet bar, pool or foosball table, and multiple living areas; a 4,800-square-foot two-bedroom with an outdoor patio, plunge pool, and private workout room; or a massive 6,000-square-foot three-bedroom with — you guessed it — the works.
 Plus, you get your own personal butler and concierge.
 When you get a complimentary pickup from the airport in a Rolls-Royce, why would you expect anything less?

-Presidential Strip-View Suite, Four Seasons Hotel Las Vegas
+9. Presidential Strip View Suite, Four Seasons Hotel Las Vegas

 With wraparound floor-to-ceiling windows from the top five floors of the Mandalay Bay main tower, the Four Seasons Hotel Las Vegas shows its hand with the Presidential Strip-View Suite.
 The 2,225-square-foot modern sanctuary (there is one on each floor) boasts a dining room for eight, oversize living room, full kitchen, and media and data hubs.
 Even in Las Vegas, you get the tranquil Four Seasons experience, with a private lobby, health and spa, pool, library, and even restaurants Charlie Palmer Steak and Verandah.
 If it starts to get too quiet, join the chaos downstairs at the Mandalay and marvel at the famous Shark Reef Aquarium.